Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 rebuilding efforts, but in this adventure they'll find out their help is still needed to keep Cheliax at bay and secure their newfound freedom.

-The party starts this adventure at level 13.
+The party starts this adventure at level 13 and will be level 15 when it finishes.

 ## Details in Distrust